devhulk/tf-run-task/README.md

 2. Then configure the run task in a workspace of your choice.
 3. Trigger the workspace and your run task will show up after the plan phase.
 If the message gets printed out it was successful.

-You can change if it will pass or fail in the runtask/runtask.go file.
-The passOrFail() function takes a string that lets you decide if the test passes or fails.
-In VI its on line 77.

-Your welcome to test using mine but no guarentees it will be up.
-If you all want I can throw up an instance that won't be deleted.
-Just let me know.
 My domain is https://devhulk.ddns.net/.
-You would use that when setting up the task in TFCB.
+You would use that when setting up the task in TFCB, I have it up most of the time but not checking religiously.
 No HMAC yet.

+## JWT

+Added 02/01/22.
+Just wanted to test adding a JWT token to the workspace variables.
+Through out my testing I couldn't use the token given back from the run task, I had to use my own TFE/C token with the proper permissions.
+This is a good thing I think, if the token given back from the task could be used for org/workspace admin that would make run-tasks a vulnerability.